zowe/docs-site/docs/user-guide/mvd-using.md

 2. Locate the application you want to pin.
 3. Right-click the on the application icon and select **Pin to taskbar**.

-### Switching the Zowe Desktop language
+### Changing the desktop language
-Use the Zowe Desktop Settings to change the desktop language.
-After you restart Zowe, menus and other desktop text display in the specified language.
-The specified language also displays in any applications with translation files for that language.
+Use the Languages setting in the personalization panel to change the desktop language.
+After you change the language and restart Zowe, desktop menus and text display in the specified language.
+Applications that support the specified desktop language also display in that language.

-1. Click the Settings icon in the lower right corner.
+1. Click the personalization icon in the lower right corner.
 2. Click **Languages**.
 3. In the **Languages** dialog, click a language, and then click **Apply**.
 4. When you are prompted, restart the Zowe Desktop.